 From timeless classics to contemporary favorites, the canon of Spanish literature has so much to offer readers!
 I’ve had a great time rounding up titles to share with you all, and I wanted to make sure that I included books that all ages could appreciate.

-This post is divided up into sections dedicated to classic, adult, YA, and children’s book selections, so hopefully, there’s something for everyone!
+This post is divided up into sections dedicated to classic, adult, YA, and children’s Spanish books, so hopefully, there’s something for everyone!